-Every four years the IPHC holds a Global Assembly where leaders from around the world gather for worship, prayer, vision-casting, and building relationships.
-The Fifth Global Assembly was held in Hong Kong.
+The IPHC also holds a Global Assembly where leaders from around the world gather for worship, prayer, vision-casting, and building relationships.
+The Seventh Global Assembly will convene in Jerusalem in 2023.

-Our heart is to plant congregations and share the good news of the gospel of Jesus Christ with every person in the world.
+Our heart is to plant congregations and share the gospel of Jesus Christ with every person in the world.
 We are called to share God’s love and the truth of His Word, the Holy Bible.
-We welcome you to explore these web pages, find a local congregation, and grow with us as we serve Jesus Christ!
+We invite you to explore these web pages, find a local congregation, and grow with us as we serve Jesus Christ!